Updated 2024

 DRU: Doctoral/Research Universities

-Research Universities are the ones that grant Ph.Ds and do at least some research.
+Research Universities are the ones that grant Ph.Ds. and do at least some research.

-Business School: Any school (public or private) which grants more than 50 percent of their undergraduate degrees in business, accounting, entrepreneurship, finance, human resources management, management information systems and marketing majors based on data from IPEDS.
+Business Schools: Any school (public or private) which grants more than 50 percent of their undergraduate degrees in business, accounting, entrepreneurship, finance, human resources management, management information systems and marketing majors based on data from IPEDS.
 The idea is to identify business focused schools, not necessarily schools that only have business programs.